 Unlike other popular travel rewards programs, such as Chase Ultimate Rewards® or Capital One® Miles, you don’t need a credit card that earns AAdvantage miles to join the AAdvantage rewards program.
 You can sign up directly with AAdvantage and earn miles on flights with American, oneworld and other participating airlines, and you can even participate in the AAdvantage Dining program and use the AAdvantage eShopping mall.

-The benefit to getting a credit card that offers AAdvantage miles is, of course, the opportunity to earn even more miles, whether you’re making purchases with American Airlines or earning your AAdvantage mile bonus.
+The benefit to getting an airline credit card that offers AAdvantage miles is, of course, the opportunity to earn even more miles, whether you’re making purchases with American Airlines or earning your AAdvantage mile bonus.
 Plus, you get other perks such as free checked bags.

 If you spend a lot of time flying American Airlines, it’s worth considering whether to sign up with a credit card that can increase your AAdvantage miles.
 After all, the more miles you earn, the more money you can save when it’s time to travel again.